bluesky/bluesky-queueserver/docs/source/installation.rst

   After the installation is completed, users should be able to run ``start-re-manager``, ``qserver``, ``qserver-list-plans-devices`` and ``qserver-zmq-keys`` tools from command line.

-* **Install httpie (optional)**

-  For testing or evaluation of HTTP server API install **httpie**, which provides CLI interface for sending REST API requests.
-Examples of REST API requests assume that **httpie** is installed. **httpie** is not needed for normal operation of the Queue Server.

-  See https://httpie.org/docs#installation for installation instructions.